k2zinger/PGP-Encryption/README.md

 `Verify Signed Clear File`: Verify a clear signed file was signed by the matching public key

 `Verify Signed File`: Verify a file was signed by the matching public key

+`Verify Key Validity`: Verify the validity period of a PGP Public Key File